LGBTQ+ Peer Mentoring Program

 Mission

-If you are interested in being paired with a Peer Mentor in Spring 2023, let us know here: Mentee Interest Form
+If you are interested in being paired with one of our LGBTQ+ Peer Mentors in Spring 2024, let us know here: Mentee Interest Form (if you can access this form, then we are still accepting mentees)

 Read on for more information about the program and please direct any questions you might have to the LGBTQ+ Resources Center at lgbtq@gmu.edu!